 What Is Installation Floater Insurance?

-What makes installation floater coverage important for many contractors is it offers protection for materials that are in-transit, not yet installed or in the process of installation.
-That sort of protection can save a contractor on damages to materials if there’s an accident on site.
+What makes installation floater coverage important for many contractors is it offers protection for materials that are in transit, not yet installed, or in the process of installation.
+That sort of protection can save a contractor from damages to materials if there's an accident on site.

 Depending on the policy, your builders' risk policy might not cover your equipment in this case, but installation floater coverage can offer that extra layer of protection.